-A.1.5 Details of the undertaking's position within the legal structure of the group; The Company is a 100% owned subsidiary of CNP Assurances S.A.
+A.1.5 Details of the undertaking's position within the legal structure of the group:

-A.1.6 Material lines of business and material geographical areas where it carries out business; During 2019, the Company had material lines of business in the UK and Italy.
+The Company is a 100% owned subsidiary of CNP Assurances S.A, a Company incorporated in France.

-In 2019, the Company had the following lines of business:
+A.1.6 Material lines of business and material geographical areas where it carries out business:

-- UK pensions business insurance of deferred and immediate annuities. - Unit Linked Portfolio Bond policies written in Italy.
+During 2020, the Company had material lines of business in the UK and Italy including UK pensions business - insurance of deferred and immediate annuities and Unit Linked Portfolio Bond policies written in Italy.

-A portfolio of unclaimed Italian Index Linked policies was transferred to CNP Santander Insurance Life DAC during 2019 by order of the High Court.
+The Unit Linked Portfolio Bond portfolio was transferred to CNP Partners Spain during 2020 by order of the High Court.